manansaini/sandbox/QA/SecArch.md

 # Security Arch Analyst

+### What is OWASP
+The Open Web Application Security Project (OWASP) is a non-profit organization dedicated to providing unbiased, practical information about application security.

 ### CIA Triad:
   C: Confidientiality :Confidentiality is the ability to hide information from those people unauthorised to view it.